kadena-community/kadena.js/packages/apps/docs/README.md

     `next.confing.mjs`.
     This will redirect all the old links to the new URL.

+## Imported docs

+Most of the documentation files live in the docs package and can be editted in place as described.
+But there are also documentation files that live outside of this package and are maintained in other packages or repos.
+These are then imported and copied in their correct position during build time.
+If you have ran the build script once you can see them in your `src/pages` tree.
+If you make changes in these files they will be over written the next time you make a build.

+So how do you know if this is an imported file and how can you make changes to them?
+In these files there will be a frontmatter property called `editLink`.
+When this property exists, this means that this is an imported document.
+And the link will be the place where you can edit this particular file.

+### Multipage import

+Some docs, that are imported, are enourmously lengthy pages that are just to big to show on 1 page.
+There we can say, during the import, that it needs to be broken up.
+This is done automatically by checking `h2` headers.
+Every `h2` header will now be the start of a new page.
+The `editLink` frontmatter prop is the same for all these pages.

 ## Checking documentation validity

 To check that all the files are valid and ready to build, but you don't want to